New guidelines on in-person worship and gatherings

 Back to the Buildings Guidelines for a safe return to church facilities

-The bishop will be presiding at live-streamed liturgy at Grace Church, Sheboygan on Sunday 10:15 am.
+Grace Church, Sheboygan is live streaming its liturgy on Sunday 10:15 am.
 The liturgy will be streamed on the parish’s YouTube channel.
 And St. Thomas, Menasha and Intercession-Beloved Community in Stevens Point are live streaming liturgy on their Facebook pages: Intercession St. Thomas.

 Washington National Cathedral is live streaming the Daily Office and Holy Week services.
 Liturgies may be viewed here.